grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 8.  **Disconnect the Display Assembly FPCs -** Using a Nylon Spudger, pry up the connectors from the side and gently wiggle them free.
-If the connectors start giving resistance as they are being pried up, lightly push the edge being pried back down.
+If the connectors start giving resistance as they're being pried up, lightly push the edge being pried back down.

     > [!CAUTION]
-    > Do not force the connector if it starts to give resistance.
+    > Don't force the connector if it starts to give resistance.
 Rock the connector back in the other direction to remove.

     :::image type="content" source="./images/Laptop7/LT7Repair/media/display-fpc-1.jpeg" alt-text="A hand holding a tweezers":::